 You are here

-JAMES CONLON, one of today’s most versatile and respected conductors, has cultivated a vast symphonic, operatic and choral repertoire.
-Since his 1974 debut with the New York Philharmonic, he has conducted virtually every major American and European symphony orchestra.
-Through worldwide touring, an extensive discography and videography, numerous essays and commentaries, frequent television appearances and guest speaking engagements, Mr. Conlon is one of classical music’s most recognized interpreters.
+JAMES CONLON is one of today’s most versatile and respected conductors.
+He has conducted virtually every major American and European symphony orchestra and has a led several hundred symphonic and choral works and more than ninety operas.
+Through worldwide touring, an extensive discography and videography, television appearances and guest speaking engagements, Conlon is one of classical music’s most recognized interpreters.

-He is currently Music Director of Los Angeles Opera, the Ravinia Festival (summer home of the Chicago Symphony Orchestra) and the Cincinnati May Festival, America's oldest choral festival.
+Conlon is Music Director of Los Angeles Opera, Ravinia Festival (summer home of the Chicago Symphony Orchestra) and Cincinnati May Festival.
 He has served as Principal Conductor of the Paris National Opera (1995-2004); General Music Director of the City of Cologne, Germany (1989-2002), where he was Music Director of both the Gürzenich Orchestra-Cologne Philharmonic and the Cologne Opera; and Music Director of the Rotterdam Philharmonic (1983-1991).

-Mr. Conlon’s extensive discography and videography can be found on the EMI, Erato, Capriccio, Decca and Sony Classical labels.
+Conlon has recorded for EMI, Erato, Capriccio, Decca and Sony.
 He has won two Grammy Awards.